 The market sells a range of Christmas gifts, sweets, pastries, games, and clothes.

-The stalls vary from year to year, so there is always something new.
+The stalls vary yearly, so there is always something new.

 Looking for something fun to do this Christmas?
 Try these: